thndrbrrr/gtasks-org-tools/README.md

 # gtasks-org-tools.el

-`gtasks-org-tools.el` allows you to import Google Tasks into Org and export tagged Org entries to Google Tasks.
+`gtasks-org-tools.el` helps you capture Google Tasks in Org and publish selected (tagged) Org entries back to Google Tasks.

-**Note:** This is not the same "syncing" between the two systems.
-Making changes in Org will not affect the corresponding Google Tasks, and completing or deleting Google Tasks will not affect Org entries.
+**Note:** This package intentionally avoids two-way synchronization.
+Edits in Org do not update Google Tasks, and changes inside Google Tasks do not alter existing Org headlines.

-The idea is for data to flow only one way, using Google Tasks on the road.
-Treat the "My Tasks" tasklist as an inbox, which you can then import and add to your `inbox.org`.
-Similar idea for exporting: treat the exported lists as throwaways.
+The idea is to treat your Google tasklists (e.g. "My Tasks") as temporary inboxes for collecting items on the go.
+Import them into something like `inbox.org`, then process them in Org.
+When exporting Org entries with certain tags consider those Google tasklists like disposable snapshots.

-[gtasks.el](https://github.com/thndrbrrr/gtasks) is used for interacting with Google Tasks API.
+[gtasks.el](https://github.com/thndrbrrr/gtasks) provides the Google Tasks API bindings used by this package.

 ## Installation